-8. Punishments prescribed by the Council of the Institute of Bankers, Bangladesh (IBB) for offences committed by examinees in JAIBB and AIBB Examinations.
-[Revised in 151 Council Meeting on 25 July 2023]
+8. Punishments prescribed by the Council of the Institute of Bankers, Bangladesh for offences committed by examinees in JAIBB and AIBB Examinations.

 Sl.
 No. Offences Punishments 01.
 Bringing any kinds of mobile phones, books, notes, motor car/any vehicle in the examination centre Examinees are not allowed to sit for the said examination 02.
-Copying from books, notes, mobile phones or any other electronic devices etc. in the examination hall. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination (iii) Expulsion from the entire examination and debarment from appearing at the subsequent examinations for 03 (Three) consecutive years.
-03. Copying from the answer script of another examinee or allowing others to copy from one's own answer script. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent examinations for 03 (Three) consecutive years.
-04. Smuggling in and out, of question paper/script, in the original or solved form/shape/condition. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent examinations for 03 (Three) consecutive years.
-05. Tearing of script in disgust/ frustration/ anger or for any other reason. (i) Cancellation of the answer script of that subject.(ii) Cancellation of examination in all other subjects of the said examination.
-06. Committing fraud/forgery/alteration in the script. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent examinations for 03 (Three) consecutive years.
-07. Misbehavior with the invigilating staff or any other act of indiscipline in or outside the examination hall. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent examinations for 03 (Three) consecutive years.
-08. Impersonation with and without substituting photograph on the admit card and writing for other candidates. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent examinations for 03 (Three) consecutive years.
+Copying from books, notes, mobile phones or any other electronic devices etc. in the examination hall.
+Cancellation of examination in all the subjects of the said examination.
+03. Copying from the answer script of another examinee or allowing others to copy from one's own answer script.
+Cancellation of examination in all the subjects of the said examination.
+04. Smuggling in and out, of question paper/script, in the original or solved form/shape/condition. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent Three examinations.
+05. Tearing of script in disgust/ frustration/ anger or for any other reason. (i) Expulsion from the examinations; and (ii) Cancellation of examination in all the subjects of the said examination 06.
+Committing fraud/forgery/alteration in the script. (i) Expulsion from the examinations; (ii) Cancellation of examination in all the subjects of the said examination; and (iii) Debarment from appearing at the subsequent Two examinations.
+07. Misbehavior with the invigilating staff or any other act of indiscipline in or outside the examination hall. (i) Expulsion from the examinations; (ii) Cancellation of examination in all the subjects of the said examination; and (iii) Debarment from appearing at the subsequent Three examinations.
+08. Impersonation with and without substituting photograph on the admit card and writing for other candidates. (i) Expulsion from the examinations; (ii) Cancellation of examination in all the subjects of the said examination; and (iii) Debarment from appearing at the subsequent Five examinations.
+09. Escaping away with answer script. (i) Cancellation of examination in all the subjects of the said examination; and(ii) Debarment from appearing at the subsequent two examinations.
+10. Disobedience/violation of orders of the Supervising Officer/hall Superintendent/invigilators e.g. refusal to surrender books/incriminating papers, to take seats according to seat arrangement, etc. (i) Expulsion from the examinations; (ii) Cancellation of examination in all the subjects of the said examination; and (iii) Debarment from appearing at the subsequent Five examinations 11 Physical assault on the invigilators/supervising officer/hall Superintendent/other staff on duty in the examination hall. (i) Expulsion from the examinations; (ii) Cancellation of examination in all the subjects of the said examination; and (iii) Debarment from appearing at the subsequent Six examinations

 Sl.
-No. Offences Punishments 09.
-Escaping away with answer script. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent examinations for 03 (Three) consecutive years.
-10. Disobedience/violation of orders of the Supervising Officer/hall Superintendent/ invigilators e.g. refusal to surrender books/incriminating papers, to take seats according to seat arrangement, etc. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent examinations for 03 (Three) consecutive years.
-11. Physical assault on the invigilators/ supervising officer/hall Superintendent /other staff on duty in the examination hall. (i) Cancellation of the answer script of that subject. (ii) Cancellation of examination in all other subjects of the said examination. (iii) Expulsion from the entire examination and debarment from appearing at the subsequent 08 (eight) examinations 12.
-Indulgence in disturbance/ Rowdyism/ provocation/Agitation /walk-out/causing damage to furniture and property in or around the examination hall.
-Filing of criminal case against the examinee by the IBB .
+No. Offences Punishments 12.
+Indulgence in disturbance/Rowdyism/ provocation/agitation/walk out/causing damage to furniture and property in or around the examination hall.
+Filing of criminal case against the examinee by the IBB.
 13. Possession of fire arms or anything capable of being used as a weapon of offence in or around the examination hall.
-Filing of criminal case against the examinee by the IBB .
-14. Commission of any of the above mentioned offences for the 2 nd (second) time.
-Any punishment given by the Syllabus and Examination Committee of IBB according to the nature and gravity of the offence.
+Filing of criminal case against the examinee by the IBB.
+14. Commission of any of the above mentioned offences for the second time.
+Any punishment awarded by the Syllabus and Examination Committee according to the nature and gravity of the offence.
 15. Any other infringement of rules.
-Any punishment given by the Syllabus and Examination Committee of IBB according to the nature and gravity of the offence.
+Any punishment awarded by the Syllabus and Examination Committee according to the nature and gravity of the offence.